novemberjones/KAOS/README.md

 * 4040 binary counter/divider
 * 4051 8 channel analog multiplexer/demultiplexer

-idk if i can get those. the 40106 is replaced by the 74HC14, the 74HC4040 and the 74HC4051 should cover the other two.
-I'm not sure if they're strictly CMOS but that didn't seem to be a problem with the HEXARCH.

 - the 40106 provides control oscilators for the 4040. the 4051 generates custom waveforms with the 4040 as its controller
 - ~~the other 4 oscilators on the 40106 are audio LFOs~~
 - ~~2 2N3904s doing the loose connection electron cascade thing(?) to produce white noise~~